 1/2 cup boiling water

 Adjust an oven rack to the lower middle position.
 Preheat the oven to 375F.
-Grease a 9 by 4-inch Pullman pan and line with a parchment paper sling, by leaving an overhang on both sides (if you do not have a Pullman pan, see below).
+Grease a 9 by 4-inch Pullman pan (affiliate link) and line with a parchment paper sling, by leaving an overhang on both sides (if you do not have a Pullman pan, see below).

 Melt the chocolate in a heatproof bowl set over a pan of boiling water, being careful not to let the water touch the bottom of the bowl.
 Stir constantly until just melted and set aside to cool slightly.